bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 ### CoCoTag `optional`

 This is a multiselect field that adds common tags to the CoCo.
-For example: API, Code, Instruction, Service.
+For example: API, Code, Instruction, Service, Form.
 To add items to this multi-select, got to the CoCoTag content type and add it.
 The new tag will appear in the CoCo dropdown.

 ### Cost `at least 1 required`